 For most children vision is the most important channel for communication and understanding, so learning with little or no sight presents significant challenges to established ways of teaching.
 As a teacher, teaching assistant, support worker or early years practitioner, you fulfil a crucial role in understanding and meeting the needs of a blind or partially sighted learner in your setting.

-Partners in Learning course, which was developed in conjunction with the Open University, can provide you with the necessary knowledge and skills to provide a high level of education for the learners with whom you work.
+Partners in Learning course can provide you with the necessary knowledge and skills to provide a high level of education for the learners with whom you work.

 Key features of the course:

 - Only nationally available course of its kind in the UK (equivalent to level 3 study) developed between RNIB and the Open University.